The ACCA syllabus (Association of Chartered Certified Accountants) consists of three stages:

 This stage is called Essentials as it will provide you with the specialised skills and techniques required to become an expert accountant, either in a consultancy or high-level advisory role.
-Each of the 2 ACCA exams is assessed with a 3-hour paper-based exam.
+Each of the 2 ACCA exams is 3-hours long.

 Strategic Professional (Options)

-- Maximum of four papers to be taken in one sitting.
+- Maximum of two exams to be taken in one sitting.

-- Papers within a module may be sat in any order but ACCA recommends that they should be sat in numerical order.
+- Exams within a module may be sat in any order but ACCA recommends that they should be sat in numerical order.

-- The two Essentials ACCA papers do not have to be sat together.
+- The two Essentials ACCA exams do not have to be sat together.